OSGConnect/connectbook/welcome/overview/is-it-for-you.md

-[title]: - "Is the Open Science Pool for You?"
+[title]: - "Computation on the Open Science Pool"

 The [OSG][osg] is a nationally-funded consortium of computing resources